tconkling/microtome/README.md

 microtome
 =========

-An ORM tool for parsing and managing game data in your favorite game development language.
+An ORM-like tool for parsing and managing game data in your favorite game development language.

 ## What

 microtome consists of two components: a code generator, and a runtime.

-The code generator reads simple descriptor files that describe your game data structure.
+The code generator reads simple descriptor files that describe your game's data structures.
 It generates class files in your game development language of choice.

 You include the runtime in your game.
 It reads game data stored in XML and produces instances of the generated classes.